hyobinkang/hyobinkang/README.md

 ## 🛠️ Projects

-- **[Typedots.com](https://typedots.com)** — Converts text into grids of colored dots inspired by Damien Hirst's spot paintings.
-Built with Vanilla JS and Canvas API, deployed on Vercel.
-- **[Openwall](https://openwall.co)** — A platform for exhibition hosts and visitors.
-Hosts create exhibition pages and issue QR codes; visitors upload photos and reviews.
-Built with Next.js 15 and Supabase. *(in progress)*
 - **[BlueDump AI](https://github.com/hyobinkang/BlueDump_AI)** — Face recognition-based image classifier.
 Automatically extracts photos of a specific person from a batch of images using DeepFace and FastAPI, with async processing for performance.

 ## 🛠 Skills